-Students entering the PhD program with a BS degree in engineering are encouraged to take the DQE at or before the completion of 30 graduate credit hours of coursework.
-Students entering the program with an MS degree in engineering are encouraged to take the DQE at or before the completion of 18 graduate credit hours of coursework.
-The DQE will be offered at least once per semester.
-Students intending to take the examination must notify the Chair of the Graduate Committee at least two months prior to the end of the semester in which they wish to take the exam.
-The examination will be administered by the Chair of the Graduate Committee of the MU-MCW Department of BME.
-Students scheduled to take the DQE will receive written notification of the format at least 2 months prior to the examination date.
+Students entering the PhD program with a BS degree are encouraged to take the DQE at or before the completion of 30 graduate credits of didactic coursework.
+MSTP students and students entering the PhD program with an MS degree are encouraged to take the DQE at or before the completion of 15 graduate credits of didactic coursework.
+Given the time constraints to which MSTP students must adhere, they are strongly advised to take the DQE and advance to doctoral candidacy by the end of their first year in the BME PhD program.